Studebaker Lark: 1963

 With the elimination of the Deluxe Lark, this left the formerly "hi-line" Regal models demoted to Studebaker's base model when the 1963 cars were introduced.
 Regals were simple badged as "Lark" and received a thin stainless steel trim piece that extended from the tip of the front fender to the end of the rear fender.
 While the interiors were plain, they were far from spartan.
 The Regal line shared the newly introduced padded dash, with vanity, with its higher priced sister models, and the vinyl interior for some exterior colors featured three colors and textures of vinyl, but with less tufting.
 Buyers could also option a Regal with any of the engine and transmission choices found in the higher priced models.

 In mid-1963, Studebaker introduced the Standard series, a totally stripped line of Larks in the vein of the 1957-58 Scotsman, bumping the Regal up a notch in the model hierarchy.
 While it — like the Cruiser at the other end of the line — was obviously a Lark, it bore no Lark nameplates, just "Studebaker" scripts (first used on 1956 Hawks) on the front fenders.
 In addition, the Standard, in keeping with its frugal image, carried no side trim, and had a plainer interior with no vanity, just a simple glove box with a lid that opened at the top.
-Mainly promoted as a fleet vehicle, the Standard offered good value; the two-door sedan carried a base price of only US$1,935, equal to $ today.
+Mainly promoted as a fleet vehicle, the Standard offered good value; the two-door sedan carried a base price of only US$1,935.
 This price was very competitive with other companies' small- and mid-sized cars.

-On the engineering front, disc brakes made by Bendix (first offered on the Avanti) were made available; at $97.95, equal to $ today, they were a good value and greatly improved the cars' stopping power.
+On the engineering front, disc brakes made by Bendix (first offered on the Avanti) were made available; at $97.95, they were a good value and greatly improved the cars' stopping power.
 In the engine lineup, in addition to the existing six-cylinder and V8 engines of the past, new options were added for the 1963 model year.
 Naturally aspirated "R1" and supercharged "R2" 289 V8s from the Avanti were made available.
 Buyers choosing those engines late in the model year could also order a "Super Performance Package", which added a host of high-performance options aimed at making the cars not only go faster, but handle better.
 Cars equipped with the package were called "Super Larks".

 Though the 1963 models were seen as an extension of the improvements made the previous year, the buying public by this time was looking for more than just a mild change, and sales fell, this time to around 77,000 cars.